-Evaluation methods: Written and viva exams, performance Teaching/Learning activities and

-observation in laboratory settings resources: Classroom instruction,

-textbook self-study, demonstration

-and return demonstration,

-laboratory practice problem

-solving.

-3. Physical Chemistry-Practical Hrs Lab 8

-Practical 1: Equivalent weights Hrs. theory Hrs.

-lab 4

-Objectives Contents

-1. Use a chemical balance to weigh various substances.
-1. The operation of a chemical

-2. Determine the equivalent weight of a given metal balance scale

-by the hydrogen displacement from acid method 2.
-The meaning of equivalent weight

-3. Calculation of equivalent

-weights

-Evaluation methods: Written and viva exams, performance Teaching/Learning activities and

-observation in laboratory settings resources: Classroom instruction,

-textbook self-study, demonstration

-and return demonstration,

-laboratory practice problem

-solving.

-Practical 2 Acidimetry and alkalimetry Hrs. theroy Hrs lab 4

-Objectives Contents

-1. Standardize the given acid, which is approximately 1.
-Process of titration

-decinormal.
-2. Acidimetry and alkalimetry

-standard acid supplied. solutions

-3. Determine the strength of acid in terms of: 4.
-Substances with primary

-a.
-Normality and secondary standards

-b.
-Grams/liter 5.
-Preparation of solutions of

-c.
-Percentage Various strengths

-unknown solutions in terms

-of normality, molarity,

-molarity, gram/liter, and percentage
+Evaluation methods: Written and viva exams, performance observation in laboratory settings Teaching/Learning activities and resources: Classroom instruction, textbook self-study, demonstration and return demonstration, laboratory practice problem solving.
+3. Physical Chemistry-Practical Hrs Lab 8 Practical 1: Equivalent weights Hrs. theory Hrs.
+Objectives Contents Use a chemical balance to weigh various substances.
+Determine the equivalent weight of a given metal by the hydrogen displacement from acid method The operation of a chemical balance scale The meaning of equivalent weight Calculation of equivalent weights Evaluation methods: Written and viva exams, performance observation in laboratory settings Teaching/Learning activities and resources: Classroom instruction, textbook self-study, demonstration and return demonstration, laboratory practice problem solving.
+Practical 2 Acidimetry and alkalimetry Hrs. theroy Hrs lab 4 Objectives Contents Standardize the given acid, which is approximately decinormal.
+Determine the strength of alkali with the help of a standard acid supplied.
+Determine the strength of acid in terms of: a.
+Normality b.
+Grams/liter c.
+Percentage Process of titration Acidimetry and alkalimetry Known and unknown solutions Substances with primary and secondary standards Preparation of solutions of various strengths Calculation of strengths of unknown solutions in terms of normality, molarity, molarity, gram/liter, and percentage